FIL4081 – Philosophical method and practice

 There will be 12 double sessions with seminars.

 The course has the following compulsory tuition activities:

 - You are required to submit a text of one page responding to one of the readings for each week (though not for sessions devoted to practical tasks such as the library visit).
 The texts are to be submitted in Canvas by 12:00 the day before the seminar.

-A portfolio exam which consists of revised versions of all the obligatory assignments, in addition to a brief text where you describe what you wish to write about in your Master's thesis or Master's essay.
+A portfolio exam which consists of revised versions of 8 of the obligatory assignments, in addition to a brief text where you describe what you wish to write about in your Master's thesis or Master's essay.
 A supervisor will be assigned based on your description.
 The description will not be subject to a formal assessment like the rest of the portfolio, but is still a part of it.